 By Jim Flammang

-Vehicle Overview For 2005, a new 6.8-liter V-10 gains 52 horsepower compared with its predecessor, and the 5.4-liter V-8 produces 40 hp more than the previous version.
-A new TowCommand System with an integrated electric trailer-brake controller is said to be an industry first.
-Design revisions incorporate elements of the Mighty F-350 Tonka concept truck.
+For 2005, a new 6.8-liter V-10 generated 52 horsepower more than its predecessor, and the 5.4-liter V-8 gained 40 hp.
+Ford claimed the new TowCommand System with an integrated electric trailer-brake controller was an industry first.
+Design revisions for 2005 incorporated elements of the Mighty F-350 Tonka concept truck.

 Interior Either two or three occupants can fit inside a regular-cab pickup.
-SuperCab and Crew Cab models hold up to four, five or six occupants, depending on the model.
+SuperCab and Crew Cab models hold up to four, five or six people, depending on the model.

 Extra equipment on the XLT includes air conditioning, power windows and locks, cloth seats, cruise control, a tilt steering wheel and a CD player.
-A power driver's seat and leather front seats go in the Lariat.
+Power front seats with leather surfaces go into Lariat models.

 Under the Hood Three engines are available in the F-350 Super Duty.
 The 5.4-liter V-8 produces 300 hp, while the 6.8-liter V-10 is rated at 362 hp and 457 pounds-feet of torque.
 An available 6.0-liter turbo-diesel V-8 generates 325 hp and 570 pounds-feet of torque.
 A six-speed-manual transmission is standard, and a five-speed automatic is optional.